lanl001/halc/Readme.md

 <a name="overview"/>
 ### Overview
-HALC is a software that makes error correction for long reads with high base maintenance ratio.
+HALC is software that makes error correction for long reads with high base maintenance ratio.

 <a name="copyright"/>
 ###Copy right